watacoso/nofutureball/README.md

 by NoFutureBuds for the No Future Game Jam

 ## Introduction
 **Work the Oppression** is a local multiplayer co operative real-time game for up to 4 people.
-It allows the players to work together on oppressing the public in a dystopian orwellian future by combining powers to create the best possible powers for each battle.
+It allows the players to work together on oppressing the robot public in a dystopian orwellian future by combining powers to create the best possible powers for each battle.

 ## Key features
 - Weapon based classes